 1. Open a no-fee online (digital) bank account

-Digital banks like Simplii Financial, Tangerine, Alterna Bank, and Motive Financial have been around for a while.
+Digital banks like Tangerine, Alterna Bank, Simplii Financial, and Motive Financial have been around for a while.
 Try one of them out!
 Their chequing accounts generally come with no monthly fees and unlimited transactions.
-Not just that, you also get paid interest on all your balances (both chequing and savings) and may even earn a welcome cash bonus up to $150.
+Not just that, you get paid interest on all your balances (both chequing and savings) and may even earn a welcome cash bonus up to $150.
 There are pros and cons to banking with these online banks, and I mention those later in this article.

 2. Keep the minimum chequing account balance